andersmmg/fallout-stuff/README.md

 - **Lights:** Large and small redstone-powered lights for your vaults lighting.
 - **Alarm:** Alert players that something is wrong with an redstone-powered alarm.
 - **Vault Signs:** Show vault dwellers and visitors where to go with Vault-Tec style signs.
+- **Nuka-Cola Vending Machine:** Keep your Nuka-Cola cold and fresh in the perfect place.

 ### Requirements: